tsmith-veza/veza-linux-connector/readme.md

 # Veza Linux Connector

-This project enables you to harvest authorization metadata from linux hosts and push that authorization metadata to Veza for visualization and analysis.
+This project enables you to pull authorization metadata from linux hosts and push that authorization metadata to Veza for visualization and analysis.

 ## How it works